 - What are pathways to engage in Indigenous pedagogies?

 All proposals must include:

 - Session Title

 - Description of Session (maximum 300 words)

 - Brief biography & previous presentation experience, if applicable

-Sessions will provide opportunities for presenters to involve their peers in a brief and engaging paper related to new or ongoing research or scholarly thinking; 15 minutes + 5 minutes of questions.
+Sessions will provide opportunities for presenters to involve their peers in brief and engaging discussion related to new or ongoing research, scholarly thinking and/or projects.

 Wireless internet access is available throughout the campus.
 All rooms for the conference are equipped with video-data projectors.
 Any other equipment should be requested at the time of proposal admission.
 The organizing committee encourages presenters to bring their own laptop, mobile devices and adaptors.